Danny Ainge: Portland Trail Blazers (1990–1992)

 In 1990, Ainge was traded to the Portland Trail Blazers for Byron Irvin and draft picks.
 Being a native of Oregon, he was considered a hometown favorite by Blazers fans.
-On May 5, 1992, Ainge played an important role in the highest scoring NBA postseason game of all time, scoring 25 points and hitting multiple key shots during a 155–153 double overtime win over the Phoenix Suns.
+On May 5, 1992, Ainge played an important role in the highest scoring NBA postseason game of all time, scoring 25 points and hitting multiple key shots during a 153–151 double overtime win over the Phoenix Suns.
 The win gave the Blazers a three games to one game lead in the Western Conference Semifinals.
-Ainge would go on to help the Blazers reach the 1992 NBA Finals, only to succumb to the Chicago Bulls in six games.
+Ainge would go on to help the Blazers reach the 1992 NBA Finals, but they would succumb to the Chicago Bulls in six games.
 On June 5, he scored nine points in the extra period to tie an all-time NBA record for most points in an overtime during a finals game.

 Phoenix Suns (1992–1995)

 After the 1991–92 season, Ainge became a free agent.
 He had stated in media interviews that he ideally wanted to stay in Portland and would contact Blazers management before seriously entertaining offers from other teams.
-On July 1, 1992, however, Ainge signed a contract with the Phoenix Suns on his first day of free agency.
-Ainge averaged 11.8 points per game as the Suns went 62–20 that year and reached the NBA finals, where they lost to Michael Jordan's Bulls in six games.
+However, on July 1, 1992, Ainge signed a contract with the Phoenix Suns on his first day of free agency.
+Ainge averaged 11.8 points per game as the Suns went 62–20 that year and reached the NBA finals, where they lost to the Bulls in six games.

-On January 18, 1994, he became the second man ever to hit 900 three-point shots in NBA history (he made 1,002 three-pointers for his career), and he scored 11,964 points for an average of 11.5 points per game, 2,768 rebounds for an average of 2.7, and 4,199 assists, an average of four per game, over 1,042 NBA games.
+On January 18, 1994, he became the second player in NBA history to hit 900 three-point shots (he made 1,002 three-pointers for his career), and he scored 11,964 points for an average of 11.5 points per game, 2,768 rebounds for an average of 2.7, and 4,199 assists, an average of four per game, over 1,042 NBA games.

 Ainge retired after the 1994–95 season.
 At the time of his retirement, he had the highest personal winning percentage in NBA history among players with at least 1,000 career games, edging out Kareem Abdul-Jabbar 69.0% to 68.8%.
 Ainge was inducted into the Oregon Sports Hall of Fame in 1999.